I Saw The TV Glow Review (2024)

 And just a word on the visuals, they are beautiful, the use of the vibrant colors is mesmerizing, and sometimes pretty haunting.

-It has a very powerful message that if you relate to it, you will finish watching it with some mental exhaustion.
+The film has a very powerful message that if you connect it, you will finish watching it with some mental exhaustion.

 There are some genuinely unsettling and hard to watch scenes and the movie uses horror in a different way that goes beyond just trying to scare you.